The Peoria, Decatur & Evansville Railway

 In 1881, the PD&E completed the line from Parkersburg to Evansville, with a six mile branch line from Stewartsville to New Harmony Indiana.

 In 1886, Daniel J. Mackey gained control of the PD&E. For some time Mackey had been in control of the Evansville and Terre Haute Railroad, which ran north out of Evansville.
-He aggressively protected that railroad's interest, by buying or gaining control of every railroad running north out of Evansville, including the PD&E. This also explains why the PD&E purchased the Chicago and Ohio River Railroad in 1893.
-This line ran from Sidell to Olney Illinois with a connection just north of there with the PD&E. While this line was far from Evansville, apparently Mackey felt it could be used to enter Evansville from the north.
-That is, if anybody could ever make the line profitable.
-It was not, and the PD&E entered receivership the following year.
+He aggressively protected that railroad's interest, by buying or gaining control of every railroad running north out of Evansville, including the PD&E - See 1889 Map.
+This also explains why the PD&E purchased the Chicago and Ohio River Railroad in 1893.
+This line ran from Sidell to Olney Illinois with a connection just north of there with the PD&E.

 In 1898, the receiver for the PD&E sold the Sidell to Olney line.
 Two years later he sold the rest of the PD&E at auction to the Illinois Central Railroad.
 The PD&E was a good fit for the Illinois Central, and the lines served it well for the next 76 years.